aarondfrancis/sidecar/docs/overview.md

 Sidecar does _not_ handle any API Gateway, Databases, Caches, etc. The _only_ thing Sidecar concerns itself with is packaging, deploying, and executing Lambda functions.

-Sidecar does not provide a way to execute a function via HTTP.
-You must execute it from your Laravel app through the provided methods. {.font-bold}
+If you need other services, you are encouraged to use the instances that Vapor has set up for you, or set them up yourself.

-If you need those other services, you are encouraged to use the instances that Vapor has set up for you, or set them up yourself.
+**Sidecar does not provide a way to execute a function via HTTP.
+You must execute it from your Laravel app through the provided methods.**

 Finally, Sidecar doesn't replace Vapor in any way.
-In fact, PHP is not even one of the AWS supported runtimes!
+In fact, PHP is not even one of the default AWS supported runtimes!